 Some recent court cases have clarified charter schools' rights under Prop.
 39, making it easier to secure to reasonably equivalent school facilities.
 In Bullis v.
 Los Altos School District (200 Cal.App.4th 1022) the Court of Appeal mandated that a school district must analyze the exact number of square feet of specialized and non-teaching station space per unit of ADA at the comparison schools, and allocate space to a charter school based on the same square feet per ADA as the comparison schools.
 In California Charter School Association v.
-LAUSD, the California Supreme Court will soon clarify whether school districts cannot use their loading standards to allocate teaching stations to a charter school, or rather must make the allocation based on the actual teaching station to ADA ratio in the comparison schools.
-We will continue to keep you up to date on any important developments.
+LAUSD, the California Supreme Court clarifies that a school district cannot use its loading standards to allocate teaching stations to a charter school, but rather must make the allocation based on the actual teaching station to ADA ratio in the comparison schools.
+We will continue to keep you up to date on any other important developments.

 This Legal Alert provides an overview of the upcoming deadlines and requirements which charter schools must comply with in order to qualify for public school facilities under Prop.
-39. It also links charter schools to the revised template Proposition 39 request form and instructions for the 2013/2014 school year application process.
-And lastly, this Legal Alert provides information about a webinar we are offering in partnership between YMC and the California Charter Schools Association (CCSA) regarding Prop.
+39. It also links charter schools to the revised template Proposition 39 request form and instructions for the 2017/2018 school year application process.
+And lastly, this Legal Alert provides information about a webinar we are offering in partnership between YM&C and the California Charter Schools Association (CCSA) regarding Prop.
 39 and how to get the most out of Prop.
 39 for your school.

-Proposition 39 Deadlines for 2014/2015 School Year
+Proposition 39 Deadlines for 2017/2018 School Year

 In order to qualify for an allocation of Prop.
-39 school facilities in the 2014-2015 school year, a charter school must make an annual request conforming to the statutory and regulatory provisions of Prop.
-39. YMC, in partnership with CCSA, has prepared a revised template request form and detailed instructions in order to assist charter schools in this annual process.
+39 school facilities in the 2017/2018 school year, a charter school must make an annual request conforming to the statutory and regulatory provisions of Prop.
+39. YM&C, in partnership with CCSA, has prepared a revised template request form and detailed instructions in order to assist charter schools in this annual process.
 To download a copy of the Template Request Form please click on the following link: Sample Proposition 39 Form and Instructions (or visit www.mycharterlaw.com under the Legal Templates tab).
-Please note that, as with every year, the Template Request Form has been updated for use during the 2014/2015 Proposition 39 process.
-Please ensure that you are using the current and updated Template Request Form when completing your request as use of the old form may result in your request being denied.
+Please note that, as with every year, the Template Request Form has been updated for use during the 2017/2018 Proposition 39 process.
+Please ensure that you are using the current and updated

+Template Request Form when completing your request as use of the old form may result in your request being denied.